Excellent customer experiences start with strong employee experiences.

 Source: Eagle Hill Consulting Employee Experience Survey 2021

 Certainly, organizational investments in customer experience make business sense.
-For example, the 2021 Customer Experience Trends report from Zendesk found that 75% of customers are willing to spend more to buy from companies that give them a good customer experience and that 80% will move business to a competitor if they have more than one bad experience.
+For example, research from Zendesk found that 75% of customers are willing to spend more to buy from companies that give them a good customer experience and that 80% will move business to a competitor if they have more than one bad experience.

 However, the employee experience also has considerable ripple effects for the customer experience.
 The big investments organizations have made for years to improve the customer end of the customer experience—enhancing self-service options, enriching websites, and offering greater channel flexibility, for example—do not touch the human relationships that lie at the real heart of the customer experience.
-And as customers emerge emotionally battered from the pandemic, more than ever they will crave a level of interest and care for their problems that can only come from invested and engaged employees.
+And more than ever they crave a level of interest and care for their problems that can only come from invested and engaged employees.

 The relative neglect of employee experience plays out as employee frustration in multiple areas, with potential customer experience implications